In these new and uncertain times, pupils will have spent many months away from school due to the closures put in place as a result of Covid-19.

 Some will return to education having made surprising progress, not only in learning of all kinds, but also in terms of their mental health and wellbeing, which are foundational to learning success.
 Others may have maintained their learning to a degree, but be carrying an emotional burden which will guarantee that they buckle under the pressure of ‘catch up’ programmes.
 Still others will arrive on shaky ground in all areas, having endured a period of their lives where survival was the only attainable goal.”“The-myth-of-catching-up-after-covid-19”

-And now, as September returns, we need to focus on them and begin to learn ourselves what we can do to help.
-Rebecca Brooks continues..
+And now, as they return from another enforced gap from school and the school community, we need to focus on them and begin to learn ourselves what we can do to help.

 “What children need – in fact what society needs – after the pandemic is not ‘catch up’.
 It is ‘recovery’.